 Dark artisan chocolates (excluding milk chocolates) have high cocoa content.
 That means they’re rich in antioxidants, especially flavonoids, which have various functions in your body.

-The rich cocoa content also means less sugar and other additives.
+-The rich cocoa content also means less sugar and other additives.
 Low calorie count.

 When you buy cheap mass-produced chocolate, chances are that somewhere in West Africa, a child, who should’ve been in school, labored on the cocoa farm with hazardous equipment to make that bar cheap.
 Chances are that cocoa farmers cut down forests to increase yields, yet still received less than $1 a day, while the middleman and especially the chocolate industrialist banks a hefty profit margin.